 It was an honour to paint a portrait of Eric Bearhead, known affectionately as Grandpa Bear, shown singing and beating his drum during a round dance in this mural.

-A closeup shot caught me on a ladder painting the Hope mural.
+A closeup shot from a photographer friend caught me on a ladder painting the Hope mural.

 A friend and her camera coaxed a pause and a smile from me while painting the Hope mural.